pirapira/reasonable-manifest/README.md

 2.1.
 Reasoning tools have enabled us to work on big implementations, as long as their behavior is defined for the reasoning tools.

 2.2.
-Reasoning tools do not replace our understanding.
+Reasoning tools do not replace my understanding.

 ## 3. Criticism